 The General Settings tab contains the set up for the dates and many of the code values used in the Civil Rights Data Collection calculations.
 Some code values will use default options.
-The information for these fields will need to be manually entered prior to processing the Civil Rights report.
+The information for these fields will need to be reviewed/updated prior to processing the Civil Rights report.

 User-Defined Codes and Locations

-Use the dropdowns to select the table, field and value for LEP and any alternate table, field and values for the LEP, 504 Plan and GATE codes.
-Alternately, if you are familiar with the table and field names used in Query you can type the information into each dropdown and press the TAB key to move to the next one.
+Use the dropdowns to select the table, field and value for LEP and any alternate table, field and values for the 504 Plan and GATE codes.
+If you are familiar with the table and field names used in Query you can type the information into each dropdown and press the TAB key to move to the next one.
 Please see the description below to determine if your district needs to set up any additional table and field locations.

-- LEP - Limited English Proficient or English Learner - the STU.LF field is used to store the English Learner designation, also enter the code value used to designate English Learner students.
+- LEP - Limited English Proficient or English Learner - the STU.LF field is used to identify students as English Learners.
+Enter the code value used to designate English Learner students.
 NOTE: multiple field values can be entered for districts that have more than one code to identify Limited English Learners.

 The Student Next Grade (STU.NG) field can be used to identify if a student was retained at the end of the 2017-18 school year, or the Retentions (RET) table code values can be used.